pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 __[Godbolt Link](https://gcc.godbolt.org/z/vjzE8GoqP)__

-Depending on which convention you pick (column major and post-multiply or row major and pre-multiply) keep in mind it'll be faster to return a matrix column if you're using column major as we don't have to construct a new object (we could if we wanted return a const reference to it).
-This means rows will be slightly more expensive to return (as there's a small amount of work to build one) and we can't return a reference to this type as it is constructed on the fly and returned by value (and vice versa when dealing with row major).
+Depending on which convention you pick (column vectors and post-multiply or row vectors and pre-multiply), keep in mind it'll be faster to return a matrix column if you're using column major format as you don't have to construct a new object (we could if we wanted return a const reference to it).
+This means rows will be slightly more expensive to return (as there's a small amount of work to build one), and we can't return a reference to this type as it is constructed on the fly and returned by value (and vice versa when dealing with row major format).

 {% raw %}